SalesforceFoundation/NPSP-Advisory-Board/README.md

 #### 5.2 Partner seats

-Nomination is restricted to partners for whom all three of the following are true:
+Nomination is restricted to partners for whom the following are true:

-*	Have actively contributed non-trivial pull requests merged into the master in the past six months, have NPSP-compatible applications currently on the AppExchange with more than 20 downloads, or have registered more than 12 NPSP implementations in the past six months
+*	Have actively implemented Nonprofit Starter Pack version 3 or greater in at least 12 nonprofit organization instances or have NPSP-compatible applications currently on the AppExchange with more than 20 downloads
-*	Have one or more employees who are Force.com certified developers, consultants, or technical architects
+*	Have a Power of Us Hub profile that they will use for Board business that is associated with a business name and is not through a nonprofit organization
 *	Have committed to utilize the NPSP in organizations in a manner consistent with Core Criteria listed in Section 8 below

 #### 5.3
-Once nominations haves been closed, selection of partner seats will be made by a vote by eligible contributors.
-Eligible contributors are those who remain active as a contributor and have had at least one non-trivial pull request merged to master in the previous six months.
+Once nominations haves been closed, selection of partner seats will be made by a vote by the Nonprofit Starter Pack community.

 #### 5.4 Organization seats
-These seats are for organizations that are using the Nonprofit Starter Pack.
-To be nominated, an end-user organization must currently be using NPSP in production and have contributed a customer success story to the Foundation in the past 12 months.
-Once nominations have been closed, selection will be made by a vote by eligible contributors.
-Eligible contributors are those who are currently active and have had at least one non-trivial pull request merged to master in the past six months.
+These seats are for employees of organizations that are using the Nonprofit Starter Pack.
+To submit a nomination, an end-user must currently be using NPSP version 3 or later in production.
+Once nominations have been closed, selection will be made by a vote of the Nonprofit Starter Pack community.

 ### 6. Operation